Non-linear anomalous Edelstein response at altermagnetic interfaces: Calculation of non-linear Edelstein responses

-{\it Calculation of non-linear Edelstein responses --- } Having established that, due to the interplay of RSOC with AM symmetry allows anomalous non-linear EEs, we now determine them in an experimentally relevant parameter range.
+Having established that, due to the interplay of RSOC with AM symmetry allows anomalous non-linear EEs, we now determine them in an experimentally relevant parameter range.
 For the effective in-plane field $h_y$ resulting from weak ferromagnetism, we choose $h_y=40$ meV as benchmark value~\cite{milivojevic2024interplay}.
 The first effect of the in-plane Zeeman coupling is to lift the degeneracy at $\Gamma$, as shown in Fig.~\ref{fig:Zeeman_edelstein}(a), in contrast with the simple Rashba system, for which the in-plane magnetic field can only move the degeneracy point.
 Moreover, as mentioned above, it breaks the symmetry of the system both in the shape of the Fermi surface and in the chiral structure of the spin, as one can see in Fig.~\ref{fig:Zeeman_edelstein}(b).
 The resulting Edelstein susceptibility tensor $\chi$ is shown in Fig.~\ref{fig:Zeeman_edelstein}(c).
 While $\chi_{xx}$ vanishes, $\chi_{xy}$ depends non-monotonically on chemical potential and reaches its maximum after occupying the first band.
 Compared to the case $h_y=0$, $\chi_{xy}$ grows slower to its maximum, but reaches a value similar to the situation with pure RSOC.
 Moreover, the in-plane magnetic field is able to induce a substantial out-of-plane anomalous transversal response $\chi_{xz}$ due to the large altermagnetic coupling, with the transversal component reaching larger values than the in-plane response, even larger than the canonical linear RSOC situation.

 The non-monotonic behaviour of $\chi_{xz}$ as a function of $\mu$ derives from the competition and complex interplay of the different interactions.
-At low filling, even an infinitesimal $h_y$ breaks the $\bf k\to-\bf k$ symmetry in the integrand in Eq.~\eqref{eq:edel_suscept}, leading to a characteristic threshold behavior in the response.
+At low filling, even an infinitesimal $h_y$ breaks the $\mathcal{T}C_{4z}$ symmetry, leading to a characteristic threshold behavior in the response.
 Increasing $\mu$, the out-of-plane response is first slightly suppressed and later saturates to a constant value in the altermagnetic-dominated regime.
-Crucially, all three ingredients are required to exhibit the out-of-plane response: the altermagnetic interaction enforces an out-of-plane magnetization, the weak ferromagnetism breaks its otherwise symmetric pattern, and the RSOC induces the spin-momentum locking required for this non-linear Edelstein response.
+Crucially, all three ingredients are required to exhibit the out-of-plane response: the altermagnetic interaction enforces an out-of-plane magnetization, the RSOC induces the spin-momentum locking, and the weak ferromagnetism breaks its otherwise symmetric pattern required for this non-linear Edelstein response.